nixopus/nixopus/README.md

   - *Integrated Web-Based Terminal*: Access your server's terminal directly from the browser, allowing you to manage your server with ease.
   - *Intuitive File Manager*: Navigate and manage server files through a user-friendly interface.
   - *Real Time Monitoring*: Monitor your server's CPU, RAM, containers, processes and resource usage in real-time.
-  - *Built in TLS Management*: Configura & manage TLS certificates for your domains directly within dashboard.
+  - *Built in TLS Management*: Configure & manage TLS certificates for your domains directly within the dashboard.
   - *GitHub Integration for CI/CD*: Seamlessly integrate GitHub repositories for continuous integration and deployment.
   - *Proxy Management via Caddy*: Configure and manage reverse proxies for your applications, streamlining the process of hosting multiple services.
   - *Notification Integration*: Configure to send real-time alerts for critical server events directly to your preferred channels, including Slack, Discord, or Email.